 Early detection of coercions related to suicide and mental health is required and further research to identify emerging harms in real time is needed (Sumner et al. 2019).
+Safeguards must be introduced to stop content from being posted and children and adolescents viewing it (Upadhyaya & Kozman.
+2022).

 Enhanced attention on innovative approaches to identify threats may play an important role (Sumner et al. 2019).
+Empowering young people to share user experiences and contribute to online safety initiatives may produce positive outcomes (Biddle et al. 2022; Marchant et al. 2021).